 A kindly woman with a warm smile, she buys me a pint and we sit down to chat about the so-called ‘Dark House’ and it’s enigmatic occupant.

 “We all called him ‘the Captain’.
 I don’t think any of us ever knew his real name.
 We, I mean my husband and I, we took over the Nelson in, when was it, ’68?
 He was a regular, popped in two or three times a week.
 Gladys, she’d been coming in for nearly forty years, and she used to say that the Captain was old even when she was young.
-None of us knew exactly where he was from.
+None of us knew exactly where he came from.

 “He used to dress like he’d just stepped out of a Dickens’ novel.
 Long coat, tall hat, big leather boots, that sort of thing.
 And he had a huge white beard and these piercing, bright green eyes.
-He used to walk with a stick that had a big chunk of shiny black rock on the handle.
+He used to walk with a stick with a big chunk of shiny black rock on the handle.

 “He seemed a decent enough sort.
 Polite.
 He’d have a few ales and sit right there by the fire.
 Most times he’d just chat with one or two of the other regulars, but from time to time he’d regale some of the locals with stories about his time in the Navy.
 Sometimes World War One, sometimes World War Two, but occasionally he’d talk about surviving a shipwreck off the Cape of Good Hope.